parpalak/rose/README.md

 $storage->erase();
 ```

-It drops index tables (if exist) and creates new ones from scratch.
-This method will be enough to upgrade to a new version of Rose that breaks the backward compatibility of the index.
+It drops index tables (if they exist) and creates new ones from scratch.
+This method is sufficient for upgrading to a new version of Rose that may not be backward compatible with the existing index.

 ### Morphology

 For natural language processing, Rose uses stemmers.
-Stemmer cuts off the changing part of words and Rose deals with stems.
+The stemmer truncates the inflected part of words, and Rose processes the resulting stems.
-It has no built-in dictionaries but contains heuristic stemmers developed by Porter.
+Rose does not have built-in dictionaries, but it includes heuristic stemmers developed by Porter.
 You can integrate any other algorithm by implementing the StemmerInterface.

 ```php